axibase/atsd-use-cases/how-to/aws/route53-health-checks/connection-time-portal-README.md

 > Note that **Latency Graphs** must be enabled through AWS, they will be disabled by default.

-Integrate your instance of ATSD with Route 53 as described [here](README.md) to enable availabilty reports before beginning this process.

 ### Prerequisites

 * Integrate your instance of ATSD with Route 53 as described [here](README.md) to enable availabilty reports before beginning this process.